-Catalog as a contract and Right to modify
+Catalog as a contract and right to modify

 The Olin College Catalog is published online annually and is primarily intended for use by currently enrolled students, faculty, and staff.
 The catalogs provide an overview of the College's curriculum, academic programs, admission and financial aid programs, and educational resources.
-They also include academic policies, rules, regulations, and procedures; information about degree and certificate programs, including degree requirements; a listing and description of courses; and Board of Trustees, administration and faculty information.
+They also include academic policies, rules, regulations, and procedures; information about degree and certificate programs, including degree requirements; a listing and description of courses; and Board of Trustees, administration, and faculty information.
 Links to other related information are also included.

 Information concerning academic requirements, courses, and programs of study contained in the catalog does not establish a binding contract between the student and the College.
 The College can change, discontinue, or add academic requirements, courses, and programs of study at any time, without notice.
-In the event that a change is made, students who enrolled under previous rules have the option of graduating under the old rules (if available) or the new.
+In the event that a change is made, students who enrolled under previous rules have the option of graduating under either catalog.